rahulkarda/CodeWars/README.md

 ## Lessons Learned:

-The Biggest Lesson I learned in tackling this endless supply of questions is understanding that there is a long way to go.
+The biggest lesson I learned in tackling this endless supply of questions is understanding that there is a long way to go.
 Not being able to answer a question is okay, as long as you take the initiative to improve.
 Getting better with time is the journey I am following.

 <!-- CodeWars User API -->
 <!-- https://www.codewars.com/api/v1/users/rahul02 -->